Page Reviewed / Updated - Feb. 2014

 The assets limits for an individual and couple are $2,000 and $3,000 respectively.
 However, these numbers are somewhat misleading for several reasons.
 First, not every asset is considered a countable asset.
 For example, one's home and primary vehicle are not counted provided they are being used and are not idle investments.
-Second, if one spouse is not seeking Medicaid, the asset limit rises dramatically to $115,920.
-Third, there are other techniques utilized by Medicaid planning professionals that help to convert assets from countable to exempt, therefore persons who have assets higher than the limits should consult with a professional to help qualify
+Second, if one spouse is not seeking Medicaid, the asset limit rises dramatically to $117,240.
+Third, there are other techniques utilized by Medicaid planning professionals that help to convert assets from countable to exempt.

 Waiver participants are provided with a case manager who helps to determine their needs and the services for which they are qualified.
 In addition to case management, this waiver can provide for any of the following:

 The Assisted Living Waiver is available statewide, however interested applicants should be aware that unlike other institutional Medicaid programs, this is not an entitlement.
 One may meet all the eligibility requirements only to find that there are no available slots and they are put on a waiting list for services.
 In 2013, for every two persons receiving services, a third was on the waiting list.

 This waiver is managed by the Florida Department of Elder Affairs.
 One should contact them or their local Area Agency on Aging to learn more and determine if a wait list exists in their geographic area.